chatnoir-eu/chatnoir-warc-dl/README.md

 # web-archive-keras

-This pipeline allows to extract data from WARC files on a CPU cluster and to stream it to a GPU server, where it is processed.
+This pipeline allows extracting data from WARC files on a CPU cluster and streaming it to a GPU server, where it is processed.
 This allows to quickly retrieve data (text or images) from the WARC files that gets classified as positive by a deep learning model.